Yotabites/Xml_Hive_Schema/README.md

 # Xml_Hive_Schema

 Xml_Hive_Schema is a tool to create a hql file from XML file with it's attribute and element names as column name.
-It also points to the hbase table where the XML data data presents.
+It also points to the hbase table where the XML data presents.

 ### Steps to Create jar: ###